-We offer internships to students and entry-level professionals in the Inland Northwest.
+We offer internships to students and entry-level professionals.
 Our goal is to cultivate the skills and character traits required to succeed as a professional in one's chosen field.

 We've worked with students from Eastern Washington University, Gonzaga, Whitworth, and University of Idaho, building upon the skills acquired in the classroom to help our interns transition into the workplace.

 Whether you want to get into programming, design and production, content development, or mass communication, MousePaw Media offers some of the richest and most fulfilling internships available.